 The City of Newport is located in the "Northeast Kingdom" region of Vermont, on the Canadian Border.
 It is a four-season resort area on the southern port of Lake Memphremagog, in Orleans County, Vermont.
-As of the 2000 census, the city population was 5,005.
 The city contains the largest population of any government in the county, yet encompasses the smallest area.

 A Little History of Newport, Vermont

 Between 1936 and 1953, the International Club in Newport had the largest dance floor in New England, capable of holding 2,000 dancers.
-Various performers stopped to entertain while enroute between Boston and Montreal on the railroad.
-These included: Louis Armstrong, Charlie Barnet, Les Brown, Cab Calloway, Rosemary Clooney, the Dorsey Brothers, Jimmy and Tommy; Stan Kenton, Kay Kyser, Gene Krupa, Glenn Miller, Tony Pastor, and Louis Prima.
+Various performers stopped to entertain while enroute by rail between Boston and Montreal.
+These included: Louis Armstrong, Charlie Barnet, Les Brown, Cab Calloway, Rosemary Clooney, the Dorsey Brothers, Jimmy and Tommy, Stan Kenton, Kay Kyser, Gene Krupa, Glenn Miller, Tony Pastor, and Louis Prima.

 Things to do in Newport, Vermont